 Applies to omeprazole: oral capsule delayed release, oral packet, oral powder for suspension, oral tablet delayed release

-Along with its needed effects, omeprazole (the active ingredient contained in Prilosec OTC) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, omeprazole (the active ingredient contained in Prilosec OTC) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking omeprazole:Rare
+If any of the following side effects occur while taking omeprazole, check with your doctor immediately:Rare

 - Back, leg, or stomach pain